Mom of 2 missing Idaho children arrested in Hawaii

 The test results on Tammy Daybell’s remains and on Alex Cox have not yet been released.

 Vallow failed to comply with a court order to produce her children before authorities on Jan.
-30 in Madison County.
+30 in Madison County, authorities have said.

-She has been charged with two felony counts of desertion and nonsupport of dependent children, police said.
-She is also charged with arrests and seizures – resisting or obstructing officers, criminal solicitation to commit a crime, and contempt of court – willful disobedience of court process or order, police said.
+She has been charged with two felony counts of desertion and nonsupport of dependent children, Madison County Prosecutor Rob Wood said in a prepared statement.
+She is also charged with misdemeanors: resisting or obstructing officers, criminal solicitation to commit a crime, and contempt of court.

+Wood noted that Vallow is presumed innocent until proven guilty in court.
+If that happens, she could face up to 14 years in prison for each count of desertion of a child, he said.

 In December, Rexburg police asked Kauai police for help in locating the couple.
 On Jan.
 26, Kauai police served a search warrant on a rented vehicle and condo they were renting in Princeville, a resort town on Kauai’s north shore.